spandian-godaddy/vps4/doc/getting_started.md

     - go through the screens clicking "Next"
     - Project should be opened in the editor once above steps are completed

+- create Intellij Run Configurations
+    - Click on "Edit configurations" on the top right bar
+    - Click on "+"/"Add new configurations"
+        - Local Orchestration Engine (**Refer to the [intellij run configs](../doc/intellij_run_configs.md) under section "Orchestration (Non-plugin)" for instructions on setting up the run config for orchengine**)
+        - Web Server  (**Refer to the same link above, under section "Vps4 API"**)
+        - Scheduler (**Refer to the same link above under section "Scheduler memory mode"**)

 - create Eclipse Run Configurations
     - Run -> Run configurations
     - Java Application, create New launch configurations